-We incur advertising costs, consisting of online advertising expense, primarily SEM and other online traffic costs, and offline advertising costs, including television, to promote our brands.
+We incur advertising costs consisting of online advertising expense, including SEM and other online channels, and offline advertising costs, including television costs and other offline channels, to promote our brands.
 We expense the costs associated with communicating the advertisements in the period in which the advertisement takes place.
 We expense the production costs associated with advertisements in the period in which the advertisement first takes place.
-For the years ended December 31, 2022, 2021 and 2020, we recorded advertising expense of \$572 million, \$282 million, and \$118 million, respectively, in selling and marketing expense on our consolidated statements of operations.
-We include prepaid advertising expenses in prepaid expenses and other current assets on our consolidated balance sheet, which was not material as of December 31, 2022 and 2021.
+For the years ended December 31, 2023, 2022 and 2021, we recorded advertising expense of \$706 million, \$572 million, and \$282 million, respectively, in selling and marketing expense on our consolidated statements of operations.
+We include prepaid advertising expenses in prepaid expenses and other current assets on our consolidated balance sheet, which was not material as of December 31, 2023 and 2022.